Pennsylvania Route 41: Route description

 PA 41 begins at the Delaware state line in Kennett Township, Chester County, where the road continues into that state as DE 41 and heads toward the city of Wilmington.
 From the state line, the route heads northwest on two-lane undivided Gap Newport Pike, passing through farmland with some development.
-The road enters New Garden Township and comes to an interchange with Limestone Road, which heads south to the Delaware border and becomes DE 7.
-PA 41 continues northwest through more rural areas with some homes and businesses, crossing Newark Road and passing a weigh station on the southbound side that serves trucks from both directions.
+The road enters New Garden Township and comes to a partial cloverleaf interchange with Limestone Road, which heads south to the Delaware border and becomes DE 7.
+PA 41 continues northwest through more rural areas with some homes and businesses, crossing Newark Road.
 Then route heads into the borough of Avondale, where it crosses an East Penn Railroad line at-grade and comes to an intersection with Baltimore Pike.
 Here, the road becomes Pennsylvania Avenue and crosses the East Branch White Clay Creek, running through wooded residential areas.
 PA 41 leaves Avondale for London Grove Township and becomes Gap Newport Pike again, passing near homes and farmland before Baltimore Pike heads to the west.
-The route continues through commercial areas before coming to an interchange with the US 1 freeway.
+The route continues through commercial areas before coming to a diamond interchange with the US 1 freeway.

 Following this, the road runs through agricultural areas with some woods and homes.
 In the community of Chatham, the route passes residences and businesses, reaching an intersection with PA 841.
 The road briefly gains a median on either side of Chatham.
 PA 41 continues through more rural areas and enters Londonderry Township, where it comes to a junction with PA 926.
 A short distance later, the road reaches a junction with the northern terminus of PA 796.
 The route runs through more farmland with some woodland and residences, crossing into West Fallowfield Township.
 Here, PA 41 comes to the community of Cochranville, where it crosses PA 10.
 After Cochranville, the road heads through more open farmland with some patches of woods and homes.
-The route climbs a hill, gaining a second northbound lane for trucks, before narrowing back to two lanes and passing to the west of Octorara Junior-Senior High School.
+The route climbs a hill, gaining a northbound truck lane, before narrowing back to two lanes and passing to the west of Octorara Junior-Senior High School.
 PA 41 descends a hill, with a second southbound truck lane, before it becomes a two-lane road again.
 The route briefly passes through a corner of West Sadsbury Township before it enters the borough of Atglen and comes to an intersection with PA 372.
 Following this, PA 41 becomes a divided highway and heads into wooded areas, turning into an undivided road again as it comes to a bridge over Amtrak's Keystone Corridor railroad line and Swan Road.
 The road curves northwest and crosses back into West Sadsbury Township, passing through a mix of farm fields and development.
 The route heads down a hill, with an additional southbound truck lane, before it returns to two lanes.